-Oak is the standard by which other wood species are measured, comparing hardness and durability.
+The hardness of Oak, is the standard by which all other wood species are rated.

 Oak is a top choice when determining your best hardwood floor.